ddddddO/gtree/README.md

 Easily output ASCII tree from Go program or Markdown unordered list (and it does more than just output tree!🌳🗂🔍)

-There's also a CLI tool that can output a tree from JSON, TML, or YAML!
+There's also a CLI tool that can output a tree from JSON, YAML, or TOML!
 It's called *xtree*.

 # Table of Contents
 - Features